erfangc/sac/README.md

 ### Backends

 In order to use the core functionalities of the library.
-You should first choose an appropriate `Backend`, which handles persistence and lifecycle of the concepts illustrates above, namely: `Policy`, `Group` etc. The `Backend` exposes a specific set of methods that an given storage medium must be able tp implement and support
+You should first choose an appropriate `Backend`, which handles persistence and lifecycle of the concepts illustrates above, namely: `IdentityPolicy`, `ResourcePolicy`, `Group` etc. The `Backend` exposes a specific set of methods that an given storage medium must be able tp implement and support

 ```java
 SimpleAccessControl sac = new SimpleAccessControlImpl(myBackend);